 The Average Auto Insurance Premium for a College Graduate

-The average auto insurance premium for a college graduate is $163/mo or $1,955 annually.
-Auto insurance rates are slightly higher for recent college graduates because of your age, limited driving experience, and a lack of established credit history.
-Fortunately, there are tons of discounts college graduates are eligible for that will help keep your rates low.
-Read on to discover all the different ways you can save on auto insurance quotes for college graduates.
+The average auto insurance premium for a college graduate is slightly higher because of age, limited driving experience, and a lack of established credit history.
+There are tons of discounts college graduates are eligible for that will help keep rates low.
+Read on to discover how to get the best car insurance for college graduates.

 Free Auto Insurance Comparison

 UPDATED: Apr 13, 2022

 It’s all about you.
 We want to help you make the right coverage choices.